valderman/ccwf/README.md

 description, updates from course evaluation meetings, etc. -- are made to the relevant markdown file.
 Please remember to *avoid* including information such as the name of the examiner, URL of the Google group, etc. verbatim in these pages.
-Instead, use the template variables `$teacher$`, `$group$`, etc., to ensure that this information is kept consistent across all pages and is easy to update if the course changes hands.
+Instead, use the template variables `\$teacher\$`, `\$group\$`, etc., to ensure that this information is kept consistent across all pages and is easy to update if the course changes hands.
+Note that if you want to use a `$` -- that is, a literal dollar sign -- you should use the `S` environment variable.

 Files -- lecture notes, the test suite, etc. -- live in the `files` directory.
 Any files you want to distribute should be put in this directory and linked